 Multiple Vulnerabilities in Mozilla Firefox

-The purpose of this advisory is to raise awareness of critical vulnerabilities in Mozilla Firefox and Thunderbird, for which upgrades are now available.
+The purpose of this advisory is to raise awareness of critical vulnerabilities in Mozilla Firefox, SeaMonkey and Thunderbird for which upgrades are now available.

-A number of vulnerabilities have been reported in Mozilla Firefox and Thunderbird, which could be exploited by remote attackers to execute arbitrary code or cause a denial of service.
-One of the vulnerabilities can cause a denial of service via an SVG animation with DOM interaction that triggers incorrect cycle collection.
+A number of vulnerabilities have been reported in Mozilla Firefox, SeaMonkey and Thunderbird which could be exploited by remote attackers to execute arbitrary code or cause a denial of service.

 CCIRC recommends that systems administrators identify affected products in their environment and follow their patch management process accordingly.

 Note to Readers